beast-dev/doc/tutorials/workshop_genomic_epidemiology/workshop_genomic_epidemiology.md

 {% include image.html file="image15.png" prefix=root_url %}

 You can examine an ASCII version of the phylogeny in the Full Result tab, but to download the result, click `DOWNLOAD SELECTED JOBS` in the bottom left.
-Decompress the downloaded file and you'll see the contents contain the iqtree log file, the result file and the treefile.
+Decompress the downloaded file and you'll see the contents contain the IQTREE log file, the result file and the treefile.

 {% include image.html file="image16.png" prefix=root_url %}